AccelByte/cloudsave-validator-grpc-plugin-server-python/README.md

 ### Test with AccelByte Gaming Services

-For testing this sample app which is running locally with `AccelByte Gaming Services`, the `gRPC server` needs to be exposed to the internet.
+For testing this sample app which is running locally with AGS, the `gRPC server` needs to be exposed to the internet.
 To do this without requiring public IP, we can use something like [ngrok](https://ngrok.com/).